anirudhtir0697/Restaurant-Chain-Nutrition-and-Allergen-Data-Analysis/README.md

 - An allergen bar graph depicting risk of each allergen for each restaurant
 - Allergen heatmap summing up all the risks and proportions and which restaurant to eat
 - A leaderboard depending on your goals: whether to bulk, lose weight, or be heart-healthy using linear algebra
+- Purpose of my project:
+- To guide users to make informed decisions based on describing nutritional insights and allergies

 Surprising insights: